SonGorLick/hikari-x86_64/README.md

 make -j$(nproc) install
 ```
 > **Warning!**
-> If you want multitasking responsiveness, always set multiple jobs with load average to prevent slowdowned system.
+> If you want multitasking responsiveness when using multiple jobs, set the load average to prevent slowdowned system.

 > Other options is compiling with [LLVM toolchain](https://www.kernel.org/doc/html/latest/kbuild/llvm.html) with ThinLTO ( enabled by default, but needs `LLVM_IAS=1` ).
+>
 > Its estimated that it may be longer than the GCC and Binutils, but significally improving performance on specific CPU by using ThinLTO and optimization level 3 ( enabled by default ).
 > ```sh
 > make LLVM=1 LLVM_IAS=1 -j$(nproc) menuconfig